Introduction

 When will I have my surgery?

-Our waiting list is typically 5 months long for routine cataract operations.
-Once you have been booked for surgery by the doctor in the clinic, you may not hear anything for 3 or 4 months, as the final operating list running orders are not decided until 4 to 6 weeks before surgery.
-You will be telephoned by our booking team a few weeks before your operation to give you a suitable date, and you will then receive confirmation in the post.
+The Heatherwood Hospital waiting list is usually short.
+At Frimley Park we operate on more complex cataracts and the waiting list is a little longer.
+We don’t yet perform cataract surgery at Wexham Park Hospital.
+The final operating list running orders are not decided until 2 to 6 weeks before surgery.
+You will be telephoned by our booking team before your operation to give you a suitable date, and you will then receive confirmation in the post.

 Eyelash cleaning at home before surgery